What is Diabetes Canada’s position on kids with diabetes in school?

 School personnel should be trained to recognize emergency situations and to respond appropriately according to the student’s individual care plan (ICP).
 School personnel should be trained to administer glucagon in the event of a severe hypoglycemic reaction.

-Diabetes@School is a national initiative developed by the Canadian Paediatric Society, in partnership with the Canadian Diabetes Association and the Canadian Pediatric Endocrine Group.
+Diabetes@School is a national initiative developed by the Canadian Paediatric Society, in partnership with Diabetes Canada and the Canadian Pediatric Endocrine Group.
 The website features bilingual training resources for use by educators, school boards, and parents of children with diabetes.
 Topics include understanding blood sugars, food and insulin, physical activity and type 1 diabetes, and communication between home and school.
 The site also features an Individual Care Plan template, which details all aspects of a student’s diabetes care while at school.

 Are there provinces in Canada with provincial policies or guidelines that set out minimum standards of care for students with diabetes?